code4it-dev/c4it-hugo/content/article/2023/099-azure-app-configuration-refresh-config/index.md

 ---
-title: "How to automatically refresh configurations with Azure App Configuration in ASP.NET Core"
+title: How to automatically refresh configurations with Azure App Configuration in ASP.NET Core
 date: 2023-07-04
 url: /blog/azure-app-configuration-refresh-config
 draft: false